 But I can easily buy basics that I like, you say…well!

 Here are my reasons to sew your own clothes:

 - You can choose the fabric!
 You might make something super simple but when you create it in your chosen fabric , it becomes an original piece!

-- You can create a well fitting garment!
+- You can create a well fitting garment for YOUR body!
 Why spend money on something that doesn’t fit well only to have to come home and take it in or send it to a tailor.

-- Its pretty affordable!
-Average patterns cost around $15 and you can use it more than once!
-So lets do the math.
-I just made a shirt spent $15 on the pattern and about $20 on the fabric.
+- It’s pretty affordable!
+Average patterns cost around $15 and you can use them more than once!
+So let’s do the math: I just made a shirt, where I spent $15 on the pattern and about $20 on the fabric.
 So we are up to $35.
-The average shirt at target or other fast fashion establishments, cost anywhere from $15-25.
-So why not spend a little extra and have something original that you love!
+The average shirt at Target or other fast fashion establishments can cost anywhere from $15-25.
+Why not spend a little extra and have something original that you love!

 - Take a class!
 Even if you already know how to sew, there are always new tips to learn from others.
 I have been sewing for 20 years and there is still so much I have to learn and can learn from others.
 This can also help build your confidence!
 Having some moral support and someone to guide you can really help with the whole process.

 - Practice!
 Use old sheets from the thrift store or old clothing that you will never use again.
 YouTube and Instagram are full of tutorials and videos that can guide you through most basic projects.

 - Start simple.
 Just because you want to make something super difficult doesn’t mean you should (but it also doesn’t mean you can’t either).
 Starting simple really helps you to learn new skills and build on your confidence.
 Starting with a sewing project that is too difficult can scare you away and make you never want to sew again.
 So start slow.
 You need your driver’s permit before you can get your license.
 The same holds true for sewing, you will never feel comfortable if you don’t get the practice you need.